tsarbuig/WalletHunter/README.md

 2/ Enter them into the bot

-3/ Define your parameters :
+3/ Define your strategy :
 - Amount (same amount / fraction of original amount...)
 - GAS
 - HoneyPot check before buy